Yoctol/bottender/docs/the-basics-actions.md

 ![](https://user-images.githubusercontent.com/3382565/70204869-0dd9db00-175d-11ea-814f-140b3807f39d.gif)

-We recommend that you should always name your actions, so it will print meaningful paths for you to debug instead of showing `Anonymous` as action name.
+We recommend that you always name your actions, so Bottender prints meaningful paths for you to debug instead of showing `Anonymous` as the action name.